shady2k/nodebb-plugin-buttons-galore/README.md

   Code tags
   ```

-> Easy Quote button for webistes or a user
+> Easy Quote button for websites or a user

 ##Future?